fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-ar-transactions.md

 You can also record manual AR that record payments expected in the future.

 You can enter an AR transaction in any currency and can also split the transaction into multiple accounts.

 <details>
-<summary>Real World Example of an Accounts Receivable with Splits in Non-Base Currency</summary>
+<summary>Real world example of an Accounts Receivable with splits in non-base Currency</summary>

 You are invited to speak at a conference abroad and are being paid in a currency different from your base currency.

 Suppose the contract stipulates a total payment of €3000 EUR.
 Of this amount, €2500 is allocated for your speaking engagement, classified as 'Sales of Services,' and the remaining €500 is for merchandise you are selling at the event, categorized under `Sales of Products`.

-Splitting these transactions in your accounts receivable not only allows you to accurately track revenue streams but also manages the complexities of foreign currency transactions.
+Splitting these transactions in your Accounts Receivable not only allows you to accurately track revenue streams but also manages the complexities of foreign currency transactions.

-This separation helps in analyzing the profitability of different business activities and is crucial for accurate financial reporting, strategic financial planning, and tax preparation in your home currency.
+This separation helps in analyzing the profitability of different business activities and is crucial for accurate financial reporting, strategic financial planning, and tax preparation in your base currency.

 </details>

 ## Viewing AR transactions

-View your accounts receivable transactions in many ways:
+View your Accounts Receivable transactions in many ways:

 1. Go to `Accounting > Transactions` from the left menu and choose `Accounts Receivable`
 1. Go to `Accounting > Chart of Accounts` from the left menu and choose `Accounts Receivable`